 - For the cake: Preheat the oven to 350°F. Prepare three 8-inch round baking pans, line the bottom with parchment paper and grease the sides.
 Prepare your bake even stripes if desired.

-- Next, zest 2 lemons and then juice the lemons.
+- Next, zest 2 lemons into the batter and then juice the lemons.
 Add 4 tablespoons of lemon juice to the batter as well as the sour cream and beat until well combined.

 - Add half the flour followed by the baking powder and salt and beat on low speed while pouring in half of the buttermilk and mix just until the flour starts to incorporate.